 Congratulations!
-You’ve won the Diversity Visa Lottery (“DV Lottery”) and are probably eager to apply for an immigrant visa (or a “green card”).
-The results of the DV Lottery are available on a day in early May, in the year for which you applied.
+You've won the Diversity Visa Lottery ("DV Lottery") and are probably eager to apply for an immigrant visa (or a "green card").
+The results of the DV Lottery are available on a day in early May, in the year following the one in which you applied.
 You must be approved for an immigrant visa before September 30th of that year, so it is in your best interest to apply as soon as you can.
-In this article, you will find information on how to read the Department of State (DOS) Visa Bulletin to determine when your “number is up” and you are green lighted to apply for your visa.
+In this article, you will find information on how to read the Department of State (DOS) Visa Bulletin to determine when your "number is up" and you are green lighted to apply for your visa.

 You will use the Entrant Status Check system to find out whether or not you have been selected for the opportunity to apply for a green card in the DV Lottery.
 To learn more about this see, How Will You Know if You Have Been Selected for the DV Lottery?

 If you are one of the lucky winners, you will receive a receipt number for the geographic location of your country and instructions on how to apply for your green card.
 There are six geographic regions: Africa, Asia, Europe, North America, Oceania, and South America and the Caribbean.
 Winners will be instructed to check the DOS Visa Bulletin to learn when their cutoff numbers appear under the appropriate region (or in some instances, their country).
 You'll need to look at the chart for the Diversity Immigrant (DV) Category.

 After the number is announced, you may submit your visa application to your local consulate (if you live abroad) or apply for adjustment of status (if you live in the U.S. and qualify for adjustment).

 For example, if you live in Asia and your number is 6,500 and the Visa Bulletin shows the number 7,000, you are ready to go.
 If your number is higher than the one listed (such as 8,000), you will need to check the next month's bulletin to see whether the number listed is 8,000 or higher.